Need for Programs in Rural Communities

 Communities in Crisis: Strategies to Address the Opioid Crisis

-Discusses factors contributing to the opioid epidemic in rural areas and suggests policy strategies for addressing rural opioid abuse.
+Discusses factors contributing to the opioid epidemic in rural areas and suggests policy strategies to help rural communities address the opioid crisis.

 Organization(s): National Rural Health Association